WebAssembly/spec/spectec/test-prose/TEST.md

   - the elemmode elemmode is valid with the element type elemtype.

 Datamode_ok
-- the datamode datamode_u0 is valid with the data type OK if and only if:
+- the datamode datamode_u0 is valid with the data type OK if:
   - Either:
     - datamode_u0 is (ACTIVE x expr).
     - |C.MEMS| is greater than x.